EU says No to patent-free vaccines for Africa

 EU states had also pencilled in support for measures "including ... trade-related aspects of intellectual property" in earlier drafts.

-The EU-AU meeting did see German firm BionNTech sign a memo with the Rwandan government to cash-in on the pandemic by building a vaccine-production plant in Rwanda next year.
+The Kigali meeting did see German firm BionNTech sign a memo with Rwanda to cash-in on the pandemic by building a vaccine-production plant in the country next year.

-But all talk of patent waivers was cut from the political declaration due to lobbying by EU states with strong ties to pharmaceutical firms, such as Belgium, Denmark, Finland, Germany, Ireland, and the Netherlands, according to the Geneva-based medical charity Médecins sans frontières.
+But all talk of patent waivers was cut from the final declaration.

 "The EU urgently needs to change its approach to Covid-19 vaccines ... the EU must fulfil pledges for donations and support the Trips waiver," Caritas, a Roman Catholic charity group, said on Wednesday.

+EU states with strong ties to pharmaceutical firms, such as Belgium, Denmark, Finland, Germany, Ireland, and the Netherlands, had previously lobbied against a waiver, according to the Geneva-based medical charity Médecins sans frontières.

-Meanwhile, the AU had also wanted EU states to recognise vaccine-certificates for all jabs, including an Indian one, approved by the World Health Organisation.
+The AU had also wanted EU states to move toward approval of vaccine certificates for all jabs, including an Indian one, cleared by the World Health Organisation.

-But the EU agreed only to voice support for "ongoing efforts" for "reciprocal recognition".
+But the EU agreed only to support for "ongoing efforts" for "reciprocal recognition".

 The Kigali talks were held in the shadow of a military coup in Sudan, which saw the AU suspend its membership and "strongly condemn the seizure of power".

-The joint communiqué did not mention the coup, or any other African conflicts, such as the one raging in Ethiopia.
+The joint communiqué did not mention the putsch, or any other African conflicts, such as the one raging in Ethiopia.

 Borrell explained this was because "our friends from the African Union were [still] discussing [their reaction to Sudan] and I must obviously respect these procedures".

-But he added: "The actions of the military represent a betrayal of the revolution, the transition and the legitimate request of the Sudanese people for peace, justice and economic development".
+But he added: "The actions of the military represent a betrayal of the revolution, the transition, and the legitimate request of the Sudanese people for peace, justice, and economic development".

 In other areas, the Kigali communiqué pointed to tension on migration and on women's rights.